 Being completely human – buddhist practice in a post-christian world

-In this talk to around 80 people at St Andrew’s on The Terrace in Wellington on 27 February 2012, Stephen Batchelor offers some critical reflections on the secular transformation of buddhism as it comes to terms with the challenges of globalisation and modernity.
+In this talk to around 80 people at St Andrew’s on The Terrace in Wellington in February 2012, Stephen Batchelor offers some critical reflections on the secular transformation of buddhism as it comes to terms with the challenges of globalisation and modernity.

 - Available on DVD